gozineb/Articles/blog-posts/integ-test/introArticle/introArticle.md

 ![Schema: Assertion testing tools](./assets/assertion_tools.png)

+### Conclusion

 Congratulations! 🎉 You now have a good understanding of the importance of integration testing in AWS CDK development and the available tools to harness the power of testing.

-Stay tuned for the upcoming article, where you'll be guided through the process of becoming a proficient integration tester in the world of AWS CDK!
-Let's continue this exciting journey together! 🚀🧪✨"
+Stay tuned for the upcoming article, where you'll be guided through the process of becoming a proficient integration tester in the world of AWS CDK! ✨